juniorguru/chick/README.md

-# juniorguru-chick
+# Chick 🐤

 A real-time, synchronous junior.guru Discord bot.

-## Purpose
+## Features

-All junior.guru automation happens asynchronously (with up-to-24h delay), except of the following tasks provided by this bot:
+All junior.guru automation happens asynchronously (with up-to-24h delay) in the [main monolith codebase](https://github.com/juniorguru/junior.guru), except of the following tasks provided by this bot:

 - [x] Creating threads in #past-vedle-pasti
 - [x] Creating threads in #můj-dnešní-objev